create3000/x_ite/docs/_posts/components/Shaders/Matrix3VertexAttribute.md

 ### MFMatrix3f [in, out] **value** [ ] <small>(-∞,∞)</small>

-Value specifies an arbitrary collection of matrix values that will be passed to the shader as per-vertex information.
+*value* specifies an arbitrary collection of matrix values that will be passed to the shader as per-vertex information.

 #### Hint